 A firecracker - 140 decibels

 Better yet, here is what 39, 44, and 55 decibels sound like in an actual kitchen.

 It's important to note that there is no industry standard for measuring dB.

-One brand may measure their dB rating during a standard wash cycle, while another could measure it during their china/crystal cycle.
+One brand may measure its dB rating during a standard wash cycle, while another could measure it during its China and crystal cycle.